Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Conclusions

 \section{Conclusions}

-This work introduced \emph{Limited-Memory Low-Rank Symplectic Gradient Adjustment} (LM-LRSGA), a scalable optimization framework for differentiable games and competitive learning.
-Building on symplectic gradient corrections and quasi-Newton approximations, LM-LRSGA retains the stabilizing effect of second-order information while reducing memory and compute via two-loop recursions algorithms.
+This manuscript extends our prior LRSGA work \cite{lrsga} in four directions: (i) a new per-iteration spectral stability condition for LRSGA near Nash equilibria (Section~3); (ii) an $\varepsilon_x,\varepsilon_y$-regularized mixed-block formulation that avoids forming the full Jacobian updates (Section~4); (iii) a limited-memory variant (LM-LRSGA) based on adapted recursions together with a local linear convergence analysis (Sections~4--5); (iv) an empirical study and spectral diagnostics in adversarial training (Sections~6--7).
+Our LM-LRSGA, building on symplectic gradient corrections and quasi-Newton approximations, retains the stabilizing effect of second-order information while reducing memory and compute via two-loop recursions algorithms.
 By storing only a short history of curvature pairs, it attains near–second-order stability with first-order–like efficiency.

 Our analyses show that LM-LRSGA mitigates the rotational dynamics that typically hinder convergence in adversarial settings.
-On GAN training with MNIST and Fashion-MNIST, it yields smoother, synchronized loss trajectories, faster convergence, and up to $30\%$ FID improvement over Adam.
+On GAN training with MNIST and Fashion-MNIST, it yields smoother, synchronized loss trajectories, faster convergence, and FID improvement over Adam.
 These results indicate that limited-memory curvature corrections offer a practical balance of stability, efficiency, and scalability for competitive optimization.

-Future work will focus on consolidating the theoretical foundations.
-We aim to develop a more comprehensive analysis for nonconvex and locally monotone regimes, where classical tools are less informative.
-Such a framework would clarify the role of curvature information and symplectic corrections beyond convex–concave settings and inform adaptive limited-memory strategies for broader classes of differentiable games.
+Future work will focus on broadening the applicability of LM-LRSGA beyond two-player games.
+In particular, we plan to extend the method to competitive (or more generally non-cooperative) settings involving more than two neural architectures, and to assess its empirical and theoretical behavior in these multi-player training scenarios.

 LM-LRSGA also supports sustainable, energy-aware machine learning.
-By avoiding explicit formation and storage of high-dimensional second-order tensors, it reduces memory transfers and expensive operations—two key drivers of energy use in large-scale training—thereby lowering runtime in line with “green AI” principles.
+By avoiding explicit formation and storage of high-dimensional second-order tensors, it reduces memory transfers and expensive operationsthereby lowering runtime in line with “green AI” principles.
 Thus, LM-LRSGA provides a step toward methods that are not only theoretically and numerically robust, but also environmentally sustainable.

 Finally, quantifying energy savings from optimization algorithms—both in computational cost and carbon footprint—has become an active research topic~\cite{colao2025optimizer,foglia2024halpernsgd}.
 In that spirit, future studies will assess the effective carbon footprint reduction enabled by LM-LRSGA, providing a unified view of its theoretical, computational, and environmental impact.